 - Résumé (preferred) or statement of experience, including most relevant work and volunteer experience

-- Proof of Certificate of Clearance (Submit photocopy of the most current Pre-Intern Credential, Emergency Permit, or Certificate of Clearance [fingerprint check for CTC] application to the Graduate Center.
+- Proof of Certificate of Clearance (Submit photocopy of the most current Pre-Intern Credential, Emergency Permit, or Certificate of Clearance [fingerprint check for CTC] application to the Graduate and Professional Center.
 For more information, please contact the credential analyst at (626) 815-5346.
 Current Pre-Intern Permit or Emergency Permit also meets this requirement.)

 - Proof of successful passage of the CBEST